jbkerry/oligo/docs/off_target.rst

     Schematic of oligo design by `off_target`

-Consideration should be taken into account for the unpredictability of indel mutations following CRISPR-mediated digestions, as deletion of the expected oligo hybridisation region could occur.
-Moreover, oligos should not be designed too far way from the cut-site in order to maintain an efficient pull-down of the region.
+The unpredictability of indel mutations following CRISPR-mediated digestions should be taken into consideration since deletion of the expected oligo hybridisation region could occur.
+Moreover, oligos should not be designed too far away from the cut-site in order to maintain an efficient pull-down of the region.
 Due to these points, we recommend trying a few combinations of pairs at different distances, for optimisation.

 .. note::